 According to Philips, matte lips aren't gone for good, but the new "high-gloss, high-comfort" lipsticks guarantee that there's something for everyone.
 For those who love high-impact color but can't stand dry lips, Dior's new stick offers the best of both worlds.
 "It's almost like a lip balm," Philips says.
 "It's a combination of about five oils to give that comfort.
 But one swipe gives amazing pigment payoff."
 (I was lucky enough to take home a few samples and can attest that he's not lying.)

 I sat down with Philips on a plush purple couch to discuss all things makeup, and he spilled a host of juicy secrets from how Bella Hadid likes her contour to the number one makeup mistake women make.
-Keep scrolling to learn Philips's best makeup secrets!

 Let it be known: Philips doesn't believe in ironclad makeup rules.
 If you try to get him to spill the tea on his least favorite makeup trends, he won't do it, and here's why: "With makeup trends, the only way it's bad is when it's badly applied," he says.
 In other words, there's no inherently "bad" makeup trend; there are simply unflattering ways of executing it.
 "Contouring, for example," says Philips.
 "I’ve been contouring since day one—it's part of our job to help subtly sculpt a face when you do a photo shoot or fashion show."
 For years, Philips and many other top makeup artists have utilized contouring techniques when the occasion calls for it, and he doesn't see that changing anytime soon.

 Admittedly, here at Byrdie, we've reported that contouring is "over," as many industry experts are fatigued by the heavy shading and highlighting that has overtaken the internet for the past few years.
 But according to Philips, this is a technique problem, not a beef with the concept of contouring itself.
 "When I see someone applying it badly—and sometimes you see that on those makeup tutorials, really extreme ways to apply contouring—I say, okay, that doesn’t serve anybody," Philips says.
 But the concept of subtly sculpting the face?
 "I don’t want that to be dead," he says.
-(Click here to find one of our favorite tutorials for how to contour the 2017 way.)
+(Find one of our favorite tutorials for how to contour the 2017 way.)

 Even Dior's creative director is willing to admit that you don't need to spend a lot of money to make your makeup look high-end.
 When asked for his best tip for how to make inexpensive makeup look as pricey as Dior, Philips has one simple tip: "To make makeup look sophisticated, it's important to blend everything nicely," he says.
-That is to say, choosing your brushes wisely and taking the time to carefully blend your foundation is essential, whether you bought it at the drugstore or on Dior.com.

 According to Philips, "Whether you have cheaper or more expensive products, the moment you blend it nicely—so that your foundation is nicely blended, and there are no lines, and it seems like it's part of your skin, and your lips are beautifully applied—when all that is nicely proportioned and blended, it looks much more sophisticated and upgraded."
-For expert blending, you can't do better than a dampened beauty sponge like Dior's Backstage Blender (which is the same price as a Beautyblender, by the way).
+For expert blending, you can't do better than a dampened beauty sponge, like Dior's Backstage Blender (which is the same price as a Beautyblender, by the way).